pronguyen03/blog/README.md

 You need to install Nodejs to run the project.
 You can download and install the Nodejs version for your operation system at [nodejs.org/en/download](https://nodejs.org/en/download).

 ### Install Angular CLI
 You need Angular CLI to run Angular commands.
-Run `npm install -g @angular/cli` to install Angular CLI on your machine.
+Run `npm install -g @angular/cli` command in your terminal to install Angular CLI on your machine.

 *If errors happen, you may need to run `sudo npm install -g firebase-tools` instead, then you need to input your operation system password.*